dnanexus/wdlTools/doc/Developing.md

 1. Push the release branch to GitHub.
 2. Run the release action.
 3. Go to the "Releases" page on GitHub and publish the draft release.

-### Releasing to Maven

-Note: this process is currently coordinated by Riva Nathans & John Didion -- please contact them to request a release of the updated library(ies).

-1. From the release branch, run `sbt publishSigned -DreleaseTarget=sonatype`.
-You will need to have completed the "Sonatype Nexus publishing setup" instructions above.
-You will be prompted to enter your key's passphrase.
-2. Go to [Sonatype Nexus repository manager](https://oss.sonatype.org/#stagingRepositories), log in as `dnanexus`, and go to "Staging Repositories".
-3. Check the repository to release; there should only be one, but if there are more check the contents to find yours.
-4. Click the "Close" button.
-After a few minutes, hit "Refresh".
-The "Release" button should become un-grayed.
-If not, wait a few more minutes and referesh again.
-5. Click the "Release" button.

 ### Completing the release